-Negative-stiffness isolators employ a unique -- and completely mechanical -- concept in low-frequency vibration isolation.
-Vertical-motion isolation is provided by a stiff spring that supports a weight load, combined with a negative-stiffness mechanism (NSM).
-The net vertical stiffness is made very low without affecting the static load-supporting capability of the spring.
-Beam-columns connected in series with the vertical-motion isolator provide horizontal-motion isolation.
-The horizontal stiffness of the beam-columns is reduced by the "beam-column" effect.
+Negative-stiffness isolators employ a mechanical concept in low-frequency vibration isolation.
+Vertical-motion isolation is provided by a stiff spring that supports a weight load combined with a negative-stiffness mechanism (NSM).
+The net vertical stiffness is made very low without affecting the static loadcontinued from page 47

+supporting capability of the spring.

+Beam-columns connected in series

+with the vertical-motion isolator provide

+horizontal-motion isolation.
+The horizontal stiffness of the beam-columns is

+reduced by the "beam-column" effect.

+Image of quantum interference rings, which occur in the interior region of the quantum dot.

 (A beam-column behaves as a spring combined with an NSM.)
 The result is a compact passive isolator capable of very low vertical and horizontal natural frequencies and very high internal structural frequencies.
 The isolators (adjusted to 1/2 Hz) achieve 93% isolation efficiency at 2 Hz, 99% at 5 Hz, and 99.7% at 10 Hz.
-(Shown here, ASU's Dewar sitting on negative stiffness vibration isolation platform.)

-Negative-stiffness isolators provide a capability quite unique to the field of nanotechnology -- specifically, the transmissibility of the negative-stiffness isolator, that is, the vibration that transmits through the isolator as measured as a function of floor vibrations -- which is substantially improved over active isolation systems.
-Although active isolation systems fundamentally have no resonance, their transmissibility does not roll off as fast as negative-stiffness isolators.
-So, at building and seismic frequencies the transmissibility of active isolators can be 10X greater than negative-stiffness isolators.
+Negative-stiffness isolators provide a capability quite unique to the field of nanotechnology, specifically the transmissibility of the negative-stiffness isolator.
+This is the vibration that transmits through the isolator as measured as a function of floor vibrations, which is substantially improved over active isolation systems.
+Although active isolation systems have fundamentally no resonance, their transmissibility does not roll off as fast as negative-stiffness isolators.
+So, at building and seismic frequencies, the transmissibility of active isolators can be 10× greater than negative-stiffness isolators.
 This causes substantial adverse measurement and imaging artifacts in the data.